Finding your way in a chaotic and unpredictable clutter might be romantic and exciting but cannot in any way be good for business.

 The same principle applies to your IT department: the more organized, the better.
 And this is one of the reasons why enterprises apply ITSM processes.
 Why else do they do that and what actually are these ITSM processes?
 Let’s find out.

-But first, we need to clarify something.
+But first, as diligent ITSM consultants, we need to clarify something.
 The terms “ITSM” and “ITIL” are often mixed and thought to be interchangeable, although they are actually not the same thing.
 Here, however, given that ITIL is the most widespread approach to ITSM, we’ll use “ITSM processes” as a common reference to “ITIL processes”.

 Blog post contents: